Skip to main content

 Use this file to discover all available pages before exploring further.

 This page covers analytics for post-purchase funnels (including A/B tests and multivariate tests) and product page upsells in Aftersell.
+For checkout widget analytics, see Checkout Analytics.

 Analytics reflect data at the time of the transaction.
 If an order is later refunded, partially paid, or cancelled, the accepted offer count and associated revenue are not retroactively adjusted.
 An offer that was accepted will continue to count as an accepted offer in your analytics regardless of what happens to the order afterward.
 Keep this in mind when comparing analytics data to your actual payout or revenue reports.

-Funnels tab
+Funnels Tab

 Product profit analytics is currently in Beta.
 Aftersell tracks the cost of upsell items at the time of purchase to provide insights into profitability.
 Data will start tracking one day after activating.
 Product profit data is not available for historical data prior to activation.
 Contact our support team to enable product profit analytics for your store.